Update, Nov. 19, 2025: We added a title capitalizer tool to the online editor.

 Very few people know which words should be capitalized in a title.
 In fact, the majority of people adopt rules from others who don’t know either.
-This usually takes on one of two forms: capitalizing every word, or capitalizing words containing three or more letters.
+This usually takes one of two forms: capitalizing every word, or capitalizing words containing three or more letters.

 What to Capitalize in a Title